-January 2021 Ian Chiu
+August 2022 Ian Chiu

-The USB-C dongle from Creative is an external Bluetooth 5 transmitter that is recognized by Macs or Windows as just another USB audio device.
-When you pair your headphones with the BT-W3, the two connect directly on a separate Bluetooth channel and operate independently of existing Windows drivers and Bluetooth hardware.
+The USB-C dongle from Creative is an external Bluetooth 5.2 transmitter recognized by iPadOS, MacOS, Windows, or Android just as a regular USB audio device.
+When you pair your headphones with the BT-W4, the two connect directly on a separate Bluetooth channel and operate independently of existing Windows drivers and Bluetooth hardware.

 USB dongle stays semi-permanent on PC for hassle-free two-factor hardware authentication

 Two-factor authentication has always been at our disposal, but most of us don’t really bother unless we are forced to comply with online banking requirements.
-There has been a solution called YubiKey; it works with U2F, an emerging open authentication standard hosted by FIDO Alliance whose goal is to add an extra layer of security for browsers and mainstream web services, such as Gmail, FaceBook and DropBox.
+There has been a solution called YubiKey; it works with U2F, an emerging open authentication standard hosted by FIDO Alliance whose goal is to add an extra layer of security for browsers and mainstream web services, such as Gmail, Facebook, and DropBox.

 The YubiKey neither requires drivers nor client software.
-Since it is recognized as a USB HID device, the platform-independent token works seamlessly with Windows, Mac and Linux.
+Since it is recognized as a USB HID device, the platform-independent token works seamlessly with Windows, Mac, and Linux.
 The keys themselves are manufactured in Sweden and USA in ways that reportedly make them tamper-proof.
-The fourth-generation of YubiKey now offers even faster and stronger crypto.
+The fourth generation of YubiKey now offers even faster and stronger crypto.
 Out of the three models, one ($50) supports the new USB-C connector while a nano version with regular USB-A plug allows you to flush mount it on your PC.

 USB-A dongle brings fingerprint security with Windows 10 Hello compatibility

-The PQI’s My LocKey fingerprint reader is powered by Synaptics-powered Natural ID fingerprint sensor that works with Hello.
-The engine is reportedly fast enough to finish authentication with 0.15 second.
+The PQI’s My LocKey fingerprint reader is powered by a Synaptics-powered Natural ID fingerprint sensor that works with Hello.
+The engine is reportedly fast enough to finish authentication in 0.15 second.
 Everything is housed inside a USB dongle whose size is comparable to that of a mini flash drive so the PQI can stay connected to your laptop at all times.
-Getting this ready only requires that you follow several steps of simple registration procedures before you can start logging in Windows with a single touch of a finger.
+Getting this ready only requires that you follow several steps of simple registration procedures before you can start logging into Windows with a single touch of a finger.